kdh4970/IsaacSIM-Robot-Simulation/README.md

  * Gameready City : Small scale city
  * NVIDIA City : Large scale city

+Simulation :
+ * Physics rate : 100 Hz
+ * Render rate : 30 Hz
+ * This is default preset.
+You can change it by changing defines.PHYSICS_DT and defines.RENDER_DT.
+ * If you set defines.ENABLE_REALTIME_SYNC to False, Simulation will be perfomed with best performance.

+Sensors and rates :
+ * Camera : 30 Hz RGBD  (depend on Render)
+ * IMU : 100 Hz (depend on Physics)
+ * Lidar : 10Hz Ouster and Livox  (depend on Render, downsampled)

 ## Dependencies

 This project was conducted on below environments.
  * Ubuntu 20.04
  * IsaacSim 4.5.0
  * ROS2 Humble
+ * NVIDIA GeForce RTX 3080 Ti x2

 ## How to run